digi-embedded/meta-digi/README.md

 This is a list of known issues and limitations at the time of release.
 An updated list can be found on the online documentation.

-* When using TrustFence (TM)  encrypted images secure boot support, the CAAM will hang the processor when trying to authenticate an encrypted firmware image after a failed attempt.
-Hence the target needs to be reset after an authentication failure.
 * If TrustFence (TM) image encryption support is enabled, the uSD image will boot a signed U-Boot only.
 * Firmware update